16 Best Places to Visit in Africa

 The African continent is one of the world's most mesmerizing destinations.
-There are so many diverse adventures to be had on this amazing continent, home to more than 50 different countries, that it's hard to narrow them down for a best places list, but we have tried here.
+There are so many diverse adventures to be had on this amazing continent, home to more than 50 different countries, that it's hard to narrow them down for a best places to visit list.

 1. Explore Cape Town, South Africa

 One of the most beloved destinations on the continent, Cape Town sits at the southern tip of South Africa, near where the Atlantic Ocean and Indian Ocean meet at the Cape of Good Hope.
 It is a culturally rich and visually stunning city that is very easy to fall in love with on a first visit.